preeve9534/pdjr-skplugin-devantech/README.md

 and error reporting.
 A value must be specified an there is no default.

-Usually, it is sensible  to make the __index__ property value match the address of the corresrelay channel on the selected device, but if this doesn't suit (maybe a physical relay has failed), then the __address__ property can be used to map a module channel index onto a different relay channel on the associated physical device.
+Usually, it is sensible  to make the __index__ property value match the address of the corresponding relay channel on the selected device, but if this doesn't suit (maybe a physical relay has failed), then the __address__ property can be used to map a module channel index onto a different relay channel on the associated physical device.

+The __address__ property v
 The __description__ property value supplies some narrative that is used in status and error reporting and, more importantly, is used to decorate the module switch bank channel with meta information that